 MUSIC & ART FESTIVAL

 The Music and Art Festival is held annually at Concordia Lutheran High School (CLHS) on the first Saturday in March.
 Lutheran schools in Fort Wayne and the surrounding areas participate.
 Children have an opportunity to perform musically and display their works of art.
 Musical performances are held in the morning and are judged.
-Artwork (selected by the classroom teacher) is displayed in the gym.
+Artwork (selected by the art and/or classroom teacher) is displayed.
 The festival usually begins at 11 am and ends at 3 pm.

 Our annual Christmas program, usually a musical offering, is held in mid-December during a Wednesday evening Advent service.
 Depending on the year, either grades K-4 or grades 5-8 will lead the service.
 Students practice for the program during the school day.
 Parents’ help is always welcome in making the costumes and providing the necessary props.

-The grades that did not participate in the Christmas program put on a spring play each year, usually scheduled for the end of April or the beginning of May.
+The grades that did not participate in the Christmas program put on a spring play each year, usually scheduled in March or April.
 Again this play rotates grades involved on a yearly basis.
 Just as in the Christmas program, volunteers are always needed to help with the set, props, and costumes.